Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 "We can work it out." ...
 The Beatles

-This essay, You Are Everything To Me, is the thirteenth in a group of twenty one on Parents:
+This essay, You Are Everything To Me, is the thirteenth in a group of twenty three on Parents:

 I am indebted to my mother Andee Platt and to my father Dr Asher Manfred Platt who inspired this conversation.